TR3766052982 from TR3766752999

 The Congregational (Independent) Church registers are online with baptisms being recorded from 1681 to 1836.
 Many of these also give the date of birth and in some cases the time of birth too.

 Legally between 1754 and 1837 marriages had to take place in an Anglican (C of E) Church.
-Therefore, there are no records between those dates however there no records available pre or prior to those dates either.
+Therefore, there are no marriage records between those dates.
+There no records available either pre or prior to those dates for Deals Congregational Church either.

 Burials records are online from 1786 to 1837 though there were earlier burials as Pritchard remarks, in 1864, on a gravestone in the churchyard with the date of 1689.